Lamont, Florida: Geography

 U.S. Routes 19 and 27 run through the center of Lamont, leading southeast 23 mi to Perry and west 6 mi to Capps.
 Tallahassee, the state capital, is 29 mi west of Lamont via US-27, while Monticello, the Jefferson county seat, is 16 mi northwest of Lamont via US-19.

 According to the U.S. Census Bureau, the Lamont CDP has an area of 6.1 sqkm, all of it recorded as land.
 The Aucilla River, which runs along the eastern edge of the community, is a direct tributary of the Gulf of Mexico 25 mi to the south.

-Ted Turner's 29000 acre Avalon Plantation is located in Lamont.
+Ted Turner's 29000 acre Avalon Plantation is located in Lamont, as is T. K. Wetherell's Oak Hill Plantation.

 Education

-Jefferson County Schools operates public schools, including Jefferson County Middle / High School.
+Madison County Schools operates public schools, including Madison County Central Schooland Madison County High School.

 Demographics

+Lamont was first listed as a census designated place in the 2010 U.S. census.